Minimum Bottom Line Profit Should Average 9.4%!

 On Friday the core pallet of materials arrives.
 To avoid any issues, the roofer orders 20 square of shingles per the style and color selected by the homeowner.
 He knows that he can return the unused bundles.
 Total cost for the shingles, starter strips, and felt is $1,770.
 The other materials he picks up directly from the supplier as he knows that if this stuff is on the job site without him there, it disappears.
 The other materials such as nails, caulk, flashing, vents, caps, etc. ran $587.

 On Saturday morning at 7, six guys along with the owner show up on the job site and begin setting up.
 He uses four main ladders, a lift ladder for the bundles of shingles, two gas sourced air compressors and several guns.
-It takes about 1.5 hours to remove the shingles and an additional hour to get the new material up onto the roof and the roof papered (felt paper down).
+It takes about 1.5 hours to remove the shingles and an additional hour to get the new material up onto the roof and the roof papered (felt paper down, in modern times a synthetic membrane is used).
 He lays out his chalk lines and gets the starter strips in position.
 Of the seven guys, five stay on the roof and begin the laying and nailing of the shingles per the pattern.

 As agreed, the homeowner inspects the roof and pays the roofer.
 Each of the roofers have a preset commission and the owner pays in cash 75% of the gross earnings for the roof and holds back the balance to pay the employee’s share of taxes with the payroll documentation during the following week.